Construction of unshielded singular solutions of the harmonic field equations

 There are two additional constraints in the case of the Einstein field equation.
 First - as is well known - additional constraint equations have to be imposed to make the Cauchy form of the Einstein field equations well-defined.
 Second, if we want to prove local time existence by local contraction using viscosity limits of extended systems based on the harmonic field equations, then it is necessary to impose additional constraints on the data such that a) the harmonic field equations are well defined and b) a unique Lorentz signature is well defined in the neighborhood of the Cauchy surface.
 We shall formalize the items a) and b) in the next section.
-The construction of a local-time contraction is then based on and extended system where viscosity terms $\nu_0 \Delta g_{\mu,\nu}$, $\nu_0 \Delta g_{\mu,\nu,k}$ and $\nu_0 \Delta h_{\mu,\nu}$ with a positive viscosity $\nu_0>0$ and for $0\leq \mu,\nu \leq n$ and $1\leq k\leq n$ for each equation of the harmonic field equation systems are added.
+The construction of a local-time contraction is then based on and extended system where viscosity terms $\nu_0 \Delta g_{\mu,\nu}$, $\nu_0 \Delta g_{\mu,\nu,k}$ and $\nu_0 \Delta h_{\mu,\nu}$ with a positive viscosity $\nu_0>0$ are added for $0\leq \mu,\nu \leq n$ and $1\leq k\leq n$.